 Restaurants and Places to Eat at the St. Louis Aquarium

-St. Louis is a wonderful foodie city and the newest hot spots at Union Station are family friendly and a great place to eat in St. Louis with Kids.
-In addition to the two restaurants we enjoyed on our trip, you’ll find a casual, quick serve cafe on the second floor, the Station Grill inside of the Union Station Hotel and Landry’s Seafood House across the pond from the Aquarium.
-I have no doubt that we’ll see other fantastic dining options pop up over the next year or two as Union Station becomes more and more popular.
+St. Louis is a wonderful foodie city and the newest hot spots at Union Station are family-friendly and a great place to eat in St. Louis with Kids.
+In addition to the two restaurants we enjoyed on our trip, you’ll find a casual, quick-serve cafe on the second floor, the Station Grill inside of the Union Station Hotel, and Landry’s Seafood House across the pond from the Aquarium.
+I do not doubt that we’ll see other fantastic dining options pop up over the next year or two as Union Station becomes increasingly popular.

-We experienced very long wait times at the Union Station restaurants, but we found that if we used the “Add to Waitlist” function in the Yelp app, we could get in to a restaurant and plan our meal times ahead with less of a wait.
+We experienced very long wait times at the Union Station restaurants, but we found that if we used the “Add to Waitlist” function in the Yelp app, we could get into a restaurant near the St. Louis Aquarium and plan our meal times with a shorter wait time.

 Soda Fountain at Union Station